-Over the past three months, shares of GSK Inc. GSK decreased by 16.74%.
-Before having a look at the importance of debt, let's look at how much debt GSK has.
+Over the past three months, shares of GSK Inc. GSK moved higher by 19.05%.
+When understanding a companies price change over a time period like 3 months, it could be helpful to look at its financials.
+One key aspect of a companies financials is its debt, but before we understand the importance of debt, let's look at how much debt GSK has.

 Based on GSK's financial statement as of March 6, 2020, long-term debt is at $31.30 billion and current debt is at $9.18 billion, amounting to $40.48 billion in total debt.
 Adjusted for $6.25 billion in cash-equivalents, the company's net debt is at $34.24 billion.